AI is disrupting the business world as we know it.

 To begin with, AI can help with segmentation.
 For instance, some companies use bots to communicate with their leads.
 Asking them the right questions, the bots can classify them quickly and assess which set of tactics would work best to convert them.

-AI can even go down to a granular level and help a business decide which font of a sales email can help increase conversions.
+AI can even go down to a granular level and help a business decide which font of a sales email can increase conversions.

 #5 Automating activities